Oral and Maxillofacial Surgeon

 Periodontists are dentists who specialize in the diagnosis and treatment of periodontal (gum) disease.
 They have had two additional years of study after dental school, and as specialists, they devote their time to helping patients care for their gums.

-Your dentist has determined that your gums require special attention.
 The periodontist and dentist work together as a team to provide you with the highest level of care.
 They will combine their experience to recommend the best treatment available to you while keeping each other informed on your progress.
-By referring you to the specialist, your dentist is showing a strong commitment to your dental health.

-The prosthodontist examines and diagnoses disabilities caused by loss of teeth and supporting structures.
-They formulate and execute treatment plans for the construction of corrective prostheses to restore proper function and esthetics of the mouth, face, and jaw.
+The prosthodontist examines and diagnoses disabilities caused by the loss of teeth and supporting dental structures.
+They construct corrective prostheses to restore proper function and esthetics of the mouth, face, and jaw

 An orthodontist prevents and treats mouth, teeth, and jaw problems.
 Using braces, retainers, and other devices, an orthodontist helps straighten a person’s teeth and correct the way the jaws line up.

-Orthodontists treat kids for many problems, including having crowded or overlapping teeth or having problems with jaw growth and tooth development.
-These tooth and jaw problems may be caused by tooth decay, losing baby teeth too soon, accidents, or habits like thumb sucking.
+Orthodontists treat kids for many problems, including having crowded or overlapping teeth or problems with jaw growth and tooth development.
+These tooth and jaw problems may be caused by tooth decay, losing baby teeth too soon, accidents, or habits like thumb-sucking.
 These problems can also be genetic or inherited.